Quantum Visualization in Houdini

 The Central Mystery of Quantum Mechanics, Animated: https://www.brainpickings.org/2015/07/03/chad-orzel-quantum-physics/

-Quantum field theoryhttps://en.wikipedia.org/wiki/Quantum_field_theory
+Quantum field theory: https://en.wikipedia.org/wiki/Quantum_field_theory

 Quantum Field Theory: https://web.physics.ucsb.edu/~mark/ms-qft-DRAFT.pdf